OpenGTi/ML_graph_approximation/README.md

   Contains all raw data extracted from the engineering graphs studied in the paper.

 - **python_scripts**
   Contains the Python scripts used to derive the required polynomials and non-linear functions.
-This folder includes two Python files for training Gaussian Process Regression (GPR) and Fully Connected Neural Network (FCNN) models, as well as scripts for plotting and parameter prediction.

 - **models**
   Holds the final machine learning models (GPR and FCNN) along with their corresponding scaler files.